Updated July 28, 2023

-- Economists, creditors, investors, etc all regard a business entity’s current liabilities as an important indicator of its fiscal health.
+- Economists, creditors, investors, etc., all regard a business entity’s current liabilities as an essential indicator of its fiscal health.

-- One aspect of liabilities are associated with working capital.
+- One aspect of liabilities is associated with working capital.
 Working capital refers to the dollar difference between total current liabilities and total current assets.

-- Long-term liabilities show long term solvency of the organization i.e its ability to pay off his long term debt.
+- Long-term liabilities show the long-term solvency of the organization, i.e., its ability to pay off its long-term debt.

 - A small business owner must not eliminate all liabilities.
-It can be one of the most important tools for building a small business thus increases the value of the company.
+It can be one of the most essential tools for building a small business, thus increasing the company’s value.
 Liability can be used for purchasing necessary equipment or buying computer systems.